Checklist - is bankruptcy right for you?

-- More about the impact of bankruptcy on your immigration status
+- More about the impact of bankruptcy on applications for British Citizenship or your immigration status

 Alternatives to bankruptcy

-- debt relief order: this may be appropriate if your debts total less than £20,000, you have less than £50 a month available to pay your creditors, , you are not a homeowner, and any belongings you own (apart from basic household goods and a vehicle worth less than £1,000) are not worth more than £1,000 in total
+- debt relief order - this might be appropriate if your debts total less than £20,000, you have less than £50 a month available to pay your creditors, you are not a homeowner, and any belongings you own (apart from basic household goods and a vehicle worth less than £1,000) are not worth more than £1,000 in total

-- individual voluntary arrangement: this may be appropriate if you've got at least £100 you could put towards paying your debts each month and want to pay off your debts over a fixed period of time
+- individual voluntary arrangement - this might be appropriate if you've got at least £100 you could put towards paying your debts each month and want to pay off your debts over a fixed period of time

-- administration order: this may be appropriate if the total of your unsecured debts is less than £5,000 and you've got a county court judgment for debt.
+- administration order - this might be appropriate if the total of your unsecured debts is less than £5,000 and you've got a county court judgment for debt

 - If you're sure you want to go bankrupt, find out how to apply for bankruptcy

 - If bankruptcy isn't for you, find out how to get help with your debts